ralphje/muzei-unsplash/README.md

 muzei-unsplash
 ==============

-Plugin for the Muzei Live Wallpaper with photo's from Unsplash.com
+Simple plugin for [Roman Nurik's Muzei Live Wallpaper](https://github.com/romannurik/muzei) with photo's from [Unsplash.com](http://unsplash.com).
+The plugin is not that complicated, and as it's my first Android app, its code could probably be improved significantly.

+The real magic happens in /main/src/main/java/net/ralphbroenink/muzei/unsplash/.
+But you are better off looking at Roman's API documentation.